Dmarcano/NaiveBayesNotebook/naive_bayes/posts/naive_bayes/naive_bayes.md

 ## Naive Bayes: A Straightforward Introduction to Bayesian Inference for Machine Learning

-Naive Bayes is what is called a reinforcement learning algorithm.
+Naive Bayes is what is called a supervised learning algorithm.
 It takes in a sample dataset and uses that data to predict outcomes from data that it has never seen before.
 In our Example we're going to use a mock dataset that corresponds to positive and negative restaurant reviews.
 From this small set of data we will then predict wheter new reviews are positive or negative.

 ### Here is the Outline of this page